Joey Loperfido: Toronto Blue Jays

 On July 29, 2024, Loperfido, Jake Bloss, and Will Wagner were traded to the Toronto Blue Jays in exchange for pitcher Yusei Kikuchi.
 With Toronto in 2024, he batted .197/.236/.343 with two home runs, nine RBI, six walks, and 52 strikeouts in 144 plate appearances over 43 games.

 Loperfido was optioned to the Triple-A Buffalo Bisons to begin the 2025 season.
 On July 6, 2025, Loperfido was called up to the majors when Andres Gimenez was placed on the 10-day injured list with an ankle sprain.
-He was optioned back to the Bisons on August 16, 2025.
+He was optioned back to the Bisons on August 16.
+Loperfido made 41 total appearances for the Blue Jays during the regular season, batting .333/.379/.500 with four home runs, 14 RBI, and one stolen base.
 Loperfido replaced Anthony Santander on the 2025 American League Championship Series roster.

+Houston Astros (second stint)

+On February 13, 2026, the Blue Jays traded Loperfido back to the Houston Astros in exchange for Jesús Sánchez.